petertseng/adventofcode-rb-2020/README.md

   There are solutions that redefined operators and used eval, and while they would have been good for points, they would not really have been of educational value.
 * Day 19 (Monster Messages): In the get-it-done spirit, to get the leaderboard points, I simply wrote `42 31 | 42 42 31 31 | 42 42 42 31 31 31 | ...` a sufficient number of times to match all messages in the input.
   However, later on, I learned about recursive capture groups.
+* Day 20 (Jurassic Jigsaw): Reading comprehension!
+Removing each tile's border is not the same as removing the entirety of all the border tiles of the image!
+That would have made the example make no sense.

 # Posting schedule and policy